 Perry is a great chronicler of contemporary life, drawing us in with wit, affecting sentiment and nostalgia as well as fear and anger.
 Autobiographical references - to the artist's childhood, his family and his transvestite alter ego Claire - can be read in tandem with debates about décor and decorum and the status of the artist versus that of the artisan, debates which Perry turns on their head.

 Born in Chelmsford, Essex in 1960, Grayson Perry lives and works in London.
-The artist is well known for major exhibitions such as the acclaimed Tomb of the Unknown Craftsman at the British Museum (2011 - 2012), in which he combined his own works with historical artefacts from the British Museum collection.
-The Museum of Contemporary Art, Sydney, presents a major retrospective of his work from December 2015 to May 2016; this follows the solo show Provincial Punk, on view at Turner Contemporary, Margate until September 2015.
-Other current and recent projects include the permanent building A House for Essex, a collaboration with FAT Architecture situated in the North Essex countryside.
-The Arts Council Collection and British Council-led UK and international tour of The Vanity of Small Differences, Perry's monumental suite of tapestries, was most recently on display at the Pera Museum, Istanbul; the making of these works was chronicled in his BAFTA winning Channel 4 series In the Best Possible Taste.
+Well known for major exhibitions such as the acclaimed Tomb of the Unknown Craftsman at the British Museum (2011 - 2012), in which he combined his own works with historical artefacts from the British Museum collection, Perry is the subject of an institutional tour in 2016 at Bonnefantenmuseum, Maastricht and ARoS Aarhus Art Museum; the major retrospective Grayson Perry: My Pretty Little Art Career is on view at The Museum of Contemporary Art, Sydney until May 2016.
+Other recent projects include the permanent building A House for Essex, a collaboration with FAT Architecture situated in the North Essex countryside.
+The Arts Council Collection and British Council-led UK and international tour of The Vanity of Small Differences, Perry's monumental suite of tapestries, was most recently on display at the Pera Museum, Istanbul (2015); the making of these works was chronicled in his BAFTA winning Channel 4 series In the Best Possible Taste.
 The artist has received a second BAFTA for a subsequent Channel 4 series broadcast in October 2014, Grayson Perry: Who Are You?, which was accompanied by a solo presentation of works on the theme of portraiture and British identity at the National Portrait Gallery, London (2014 - 2015).
-Perry's previous exhibitions include solo presentations at the Musée d'Art Moderne Grand-Duc Jean, Luxembourg (2008); 21st Century Museum of Contemporary Art, Kanazawa, Japan (2007); Andy Warhol Museum, Pittsburgh (2006); Barbican Art Gallery, London (2002) and Stedelijk Museum, Amsterdam (2002).
-Perry has further curated the exhibitions Unpopular Culture, at the de la Warr Pavilion (then touring) (2008) and The Charms of Lincolnshire, The Collection, Lincoln (2006).
+Perry's previous exhibitions include solo presentations at Turner Contemporary, Margate (2015); the Musée d'Art Moderne Grand-Duc Jean, Luxembourg (2008); 21st Century Museum of Contemporary Art, Kanazawa, Japan (2007); Andy Warhol Museum, Pittsburgh (2006); Barbican Art Gallery, London (2002) and Stedelijk Museum, Amsterdam (2002).
+Perry has curated the exhibitions Unpopular Culture, at the de la Warr Pavilion (then touring) (2008) and The Charms of Lincolnshire, The Collection, Lincoln (2006).